eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 The `${tenant-id}` will be included in the topic name if the tenant ID had been included in the topic filter used for subscribing to commands.

-{{% notice info %}}
-Previous versions of Hono required authenticated gateways to use `command/+/+/req/#` for subscribing to commands.
-This old topic filter is deprecated.
-Gateways MAY still use it until support for it will be removed in a future Hono version.
-{{% /notice %}}

 When processing an incoming command message, the protocol adapter will give precedence to a device-specific command subscription matching the command target device, whether the subscription comes from a gateway or the device itself.